heptarch/heptarch.github.io/projects.md

 operational requirements of the world's largest telecommunications enterprise.

-There was freedom, but it was connected  in something real; it was very different from the thin, enfeebled freedom to think that Feynman criticized.
-Think about what?
-In the middle of the air, you have no purchase or orientation; but set your feet on the ground, and the freedom to move in any direction starts to count for something.
+This is very different from the thin, enfeebled freedom that Feynman criticized.
+Freedom to think, but about what?
+In mid-air, you have no purchase or orientation; set your feet on the earth, and the freedom to move can guide you towards that landmark in the distance.
+The

 On the other end of the spectrum, we have Big Tech, epitomized by MAMAA (Meta, Amazon, Microsoft, Apple and Alphabet).